 Option 1: Transferable credit arranged through CIS Abroad

-Through our partnership with Plymouth State University, you can earn between 3-12 credits in the fields listed below.
-Note: Listed are the field, the Plymouth State University course number that will appear on your transcript, as well as the range of credits available.
+You can earn between 3-12 credits in the fields listed below through our partnership with Plymouth State University.
+Listed below are the field, the Plymouth State University course number that will appear on your transcript, as well as the range of credits available.
 Contact an advisor to see if the the following fields are available in your study abroad location.
 For the Fall 2020 and Spring 2021 semesters, only pass/no pass grades will be issued via the PSU transcript.
 Upon request, CIS Abroad will issue a grade report indicated the grade earned by the intern along with the PSU transcript.

 |Credits||Applicable Fields for Transfer Credit|